-Cause of injury
+Elbow fracture cause of injury

-Signs and symptoms
+Elbow fracture signs and symptoms

-Rehabilitation and prevention
+Elbow fracture rehabilitation and prevention

 Furthermore, bone-strengthening exercises and consuming calcium can help avoid fractures.

 Prospects for elbow fractures vary depending on the severity and the nature of the fracture in addition to the age and history of the athlete.
-Stiffening of arthritis, the elbow joint, non-union or malfunction of bone are possible.
+Stiffening of arthritis, the elbow joint, non-union or malfunction of bone is possible.
 Although the recovery process requires, in the case of elbow fractures recovery could be expected.